msc-acse/acse-9-independent-research-project-dapolak/README.md

 cd acse-9-independent-research-project-dapolak
 ```

-You can then use and run the package from a .py or Python notebook.
+You can then use and run the package from a .py or Python notebook (no command line interface).

 ### DataBricks Installation